 Policies in relation to slavery and human trafficking

-Our main objectives for 2018 are the following:
+Our main objectives are the following: